 What are differences among solid, layered, and milk dud tip, and how do you know which is best?

 There are many different tip brands, types, and hardnesses.
 The choice you make isn’t really that important as long as you chalk properly.
 The type and brand of chalk doesn’t really matter either.
 As with the cue you select, the most important thing is chooe a tip you like and stick with it.
 Different tips will have slightly difference hit efficiency and slightly different sound and feel, but this is something you can easily get used to.
-There really isn’t a performance difference concerning miscue limit and maximum spin (see tip hardness effects).
+There really isn’t any significant performance difference concerning miscue limit and maximum spin (see tip hardness effects).
 As long as a tip holds chalk, you can play well with it.

 from Chris Renfro (in Facebook post):

 What makes a good tip?
 The short answer would be Durability, Consistency, Ability to Hold Chalk.
 There are other factors that come into personal choice such as elasticity, hardness, appearance.

 Durability comes down to how long with the tip play like it is graded..
 Generally if you start out with a soft or medium tip the days are numbered until the tip ends up moving up the scale in hardness.
 Most tips will end up around 76 on a shore D over a period of time.
 Since the changes happen gradually most people don’t really notice the changes unless they are paying very close attention and have the ability/playing level to detect subtle differences in spin and speed.
 Generally when most people notice is when they swap out to a new tip and go “Wow!!” and have to adjust to how it plays.
 Many pros are now changing tips on a schedule and not waiting until they have changed drastically so they are always going to be playing with a tip that is in a very narrow range.
 Many pros also are playing harder tips for the same reason..
 Hard tips are already 76 or higher.
 They may glaze or they may lose some elasticity but overall they will stay the same longer.